Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 major depression and schizophrenia, are influenced by genetic factors and malfunctions in neurotransmitter signals
   2. **Psychoanalytic perspective**
-The perspective that suggests that abnormal behavior stems from childhood confl icts over opposing wishes regarding sex and aggression.
-To uncover the roots of people’s disordered behavior, the psychoanalytic perspective scrutinizes their early life history.
+The perspective that suggests that abnormal behavior stems from childhood confl icts over opposing wishes regarding sex and aggression.
+To uncover the roots of people’s disordered behavior, the psychoanalytic perspective scrutinizes their early life history.
 However, because there is no conclusive way to link people’s childhood experiences with the abnormal behaviors they display as adults, we can never be sure that the causes suggested by psychoanalytic theory are accurate.
-Moreover, psychoanalytic theory paints a picture of people as having relatively little control over their behavior because much of it is guided by unconscious impulses.`Criticism:` In the eyes of some critics, this perspective suggests that people have little responsibility for their own behavior.
+Moreover, psychoanalytic theory paints a picture of people as having relatively little control over their behavior because much of it is guided by unconscious impulses.`Criticism:` In the eyes of some critics, this perspective suggests that people have little responsibility for their own behavior.
-  3. **Behavioral perspective** The perspective that looks at the behavior itself as the problem.Using the basic principles of learning, behavioral theorists see both normal and abnormal behaviors as responses to various stimuli— responses that have been learned through past experience and are guided in the present by stimuli in the individual’s environment.
-To explain why abnormal behavior occurs, we must analyze how an individual has learned it and observe the circumstances in which it is displayed.
+  3. **Behavioral perspective** The perspective that looks at the behavior itself as the problem.Using the basic principles of learning, behavioral theorists see both normal and abnormal behaviors as responses to various stimuli— responses that have been learned through past experience and are guided in the present by stimuli in the individual’s environment.
+To explain why abnormal behavior occurs, we must analyze how an individual has learned it and observe the circumstances in which it is displayed.
  The emphasis on observable behavior represents both the greatest strength and the greatest weakness of the behavioral approach to abnormal behavior.
-This perspective provides the most precise and objective approach for examining behavioral symptoms of specifi c disorders, such as attention-defi cit hyperactivity disorder (ADHD).`Criticism:` At the same time, though, critics charge that the perspective ignores the rich inner world of thoughts, attitudes, and
+This perspective provides the most precise and objective approach for examining behavioral symptoms of specifi c disorders, such as attention-defi cit hyperactivity disorder (ADHD).`Criticism:` At the same time, though, critics charge that the perspective ignores the rich inner world of thoughts, attitudes, and